 Workers’ Compensation Benefits Available to Injured Workers

-- Temporary Partial Disability Benefits: If, after the evaluation, you are less than 50 percent whole-body impaired or cleared for light-duty, you may qualify for partial disability.
-Should the light-duty job pay less than your old position, you are entitled to two-thirds of the pay difference based on your average weekly wage up to the maximum pay rate you previously earned.
+- Temporary Partial Disability Benefits: If you have less than 50 percent impairment, you might qualify for partial disability benefits.
+This also applies if you are cleared for light-duty work.
+If the light-duty job pays less than your old job, you can get two-thirds of the pay difference.
+This is based on your average weekly wage, up to the maximum pay rate you earned before.

 - Permanent Total Disability Benefits: If the doctor determines your condition will not improve, preventing you from returning, you could receive permanent total disability wages.
 You will receive two-thirds of your average weekly salary at the time of your injury.
 This amount may change depending on whether you receive Social Security disability benefits.